jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Like with sloths, elephants and every other creature, we have natural instincts common to most every person because the coach needed these traits when selecting his team.
 Our genetic ancestry is why we need eight hours of sleep, can't see well in the dark, need about 2,000 calories and eight cups of water each day, can only remember about 200 names, sustain 30 or so close friendships, prefer temperatures around 70F/21C, can have 70 plus year lifetimes, typically like sugar and gossip, usually fear public speaking, are self-interested and prone to tribal loyalties but also capable of altruism and self-sacrifice, usually love our children most, and so many other features of humanity in the Stone Age or today.

 Of course, our genotype does not determine our future—what scientists call "genetic determinism".
 We can aspire to be different; break molds, boundaries, and records.
-We can can even dream of improving upon our nature, but never can we succeed by disregarding it.
-Our creative minds do not automatically know that, but as the Weismann Barrier and the Central dogma of molecular biology say, genetics can not change based on our ideas, beliefs, or life experiences.
+We can even dream of improving upon our nature, but never can we succeed by disregarding it.
+Our creative minds do not automatically know that, but as the Weismann Barrier and the Central dogma of molecular biology say, while genetic expression can change and help offspring somewhat adapt to the environment, they are still stuck with the unchangeable genomes regardless of our ideas, beliefs, or life experiences.

 Anyone who tries to ignore our past is artificial and offers nothing but a dead end.

-We've already met two such attempts, the communist and fascist ideologies that scared human history so badly.
+We've already met two such attempts, the communist and fascist ideologies that scarred human history so badly.
 Among their many errors, one proclaimed humans naturally selfless unless tainted with a corrupted class history, condemning untold millions to mass purges for a belief that ant specialist E.O.
 Wilson said was "Good ideology, wrong species" as blind obedience is how eusocial ants naturally behave, not hominids.

 The other said racial "blood" should inspire ancient tribal loyalties throughout millions of strangers.
 Cohesion required "purity" and therefore justified dooming all outsiders and told long time friends, colleagues, and persons to learn to hate each other.
-This is how Stone Age people lived, not humans living in a technological ecosystem.
+This is how small-band tribal humans lived, not humans whose technological ecosystem connects them with millions of strangers daily.

 Any identity is artificial when it expects people to behave in ways we never did when evolving in the Game of Life.
-The definition of natural lifeform, is one who converts more of nature into an organized state and thereby fights the relentless entropy turning the world bland and dark.
+A natural lifeform is one that locally postpones entropy—organizing itself and its surroundings into structures that can pass the torch forward.

 Of course, we are not solely defined by our animal kingdom past.
 But human genes cannot be wished away with human words.
 Happily, while our nature defines our basic needs and limits, something else motivates our souls.
 Touching it is how we best tell the difference between artificial and natural; one requires coercion while the other is so good it makes people, especially kids, smile when opening a box and seeing it for the first time.

 ## Chapter 9—Spreading the Technological Soil

+Why are humans so similar across the world, despite living in completely different environments?
+The answer lies in our shared origin in Africa and the technological co-evolution that followed us out.

 The natural human player of the game is rooted in shared biological instincts and requirements.
 People need to eat, love, have shelter, hope, and many other things.
 Among our limitations is that we will never accept servitude or blind loyalty.
 Regardless of the many artificial attempts to impose this identity on humans, these are pretty universal features of mankind across time and geography.

-The reason why rejecting pure genetics and pure culture as the answer to humanity's problems is that both beliefs are needed to emulate the genotype and phenotype evolution in nature for the extended phenotype, technology.
-Technological evolution is why homo sapiens needed to, and have, a very similar physiology and culture.
+There is a reason why pure genetics and pure culture perspectives both fail as explanations for humanity's problems.
+Both are needed—the extended phenotype, technology, emerges from genotype and phenotype evolution operating together.
+This is why homo sapiens needed and have both very similar physiology and very similar culture.

+After all, any human can learn to use any tool.

 It starts off with our shared history; we got our start together.
 Neanderthals were mostly in Europe, denisovans in South East Asia, homo sapiens evolved in the huge landmass below the Saharan desert, in East Africa most likely.
 The place was full of water and wildlife and so capable of feeding humans year round.
 With a healthy carrying capacity, lots of tribes could live, and the huge geography made it harder for migration interactions to blend groups.

 Geographers call this the friction of distance.
-It's important because relative tribe isolation allowed many adaptations a chance to offer themselves to the coaches selection.
+It's important because relative tribe isolation allowed many adaptations a chance to offer themselves to the coache's selection.
 The legacy of this time period lives on today; there is still more genetic diversity in sub-saharan Africa than in the rest of the entire world.

 In this hotbed of evolution, homo sapiens became a nomadic hunter-gatherer group, with people and lifestyle that we would recognize today.
 We're so close to these persons that, because of a genetic quirk of mitochondrial DNA, we can even track all modern humans to a single common woman ancestor who lived 155,000 years ago, colloquially called "Mitochondrial Eve".